cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 more statistically detailed.
 Unlike matplotlib, Seaborn draws upon other imported libraries such as Matplotlib, Numpy, and Pandas.
-This is because Seaborn relies on more complex math (Numpy) and dataframes (generated from Pandas) that are passed into its functions as the data.
+This is because Seaborn relies on more complex math (Numpy) and data frames (generated from Pandas) that are passed into its functions as the data.

-There are several types of plots that can be made from Seaborn; they are relational, distributional, categorical, regression, and matrix plots.
+Several types of plots can be made from Seaborn; they are relational, distributional, categorical, regression, and matrix plots.